birdix-organiza/web-SCADA-document/my-docs/usage/bind-attributes.md

 ---
 order: 8
 ---
-# Attributes
+# Modify/Bind Attributes

-After selecting an element in the canvas, you can modify its inherent properties or bind dynamically changing properties.
+After selecting an element in the canvas, you can modify its inherent properties or bind dynamically changing properties, and you can also configure event response code.

 ## Modify Inherent Properties